Kilpauk: Educational Institutions

 Both the Directorate of Medical Education and Government Kilpauk Medical College are located on EVR Periyar Salai.
 Kilpauk is also well known for engineering college head offices, including Rajalakshmi Institutions and Sree Sastha Institute of Engineering and Technology.

+Religious Places

+Temple

+There is an Amman temple viz., Pathala Ponniamman Temple located at Kilpauk.
+This temple is maintained under the control of Hindu Religious and Charitable Endowments Department, Government of Tamil Nadu.